maryamsul/HACKATHON-municipality-/README.md

 ```
 🔐 Security & Roles
 The project uses Supabase Row Level Security (RLS).
-Public: Can read "Resolved" issues and buildings.
+Public: Can read issues and buildings reported.
 Authenticated Citizens: Can create reports.

 Employees: Can access the classify-report Edge Function to update statuses and assign personnel.

 ### Supabase Setup